AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/ai_and_pathfinding/level_editing_navigation.md

 # Set up levels to use Gameware Navigation

-This document describes how to set up your levels to use Gameware Navigation in Stingray Editor.
+This document describes how to set up your levels to use Gameware Navigation in the interactive editor.
 You will learn how to add and configure:

 * Navigation Worlds
 * Navigation Bots